derek-oshita/tamagotchi/README.md

 // --- Wireframe --- //

-Please see file: tamagotchi_protoype.pdf
+Please see file:

+(./tamagotchi_protoype.pdf)

 // --- Technical Requirements Checklist --- //

 - HAVE ITS OWN REPO, under your github account.
 NOT A FORK.
 (DONE)
 - Git 20+ commits Commit early, commit often.
 Tell a story with your commits.
 Each message should give a clear idea what you changed.
-- Include Wireframes and User Stories in the README
+- Include Wireframes and User Stories in the README (DONE)
 - Wireframe: - Basically draw out what your game will look like—very different way it could look.
-You can use paper or any wireframe tool you find online.
+You can use paper or any wireframe tool you find online.(DONE)
 - User Stories - Wording should center around how a user interacts with your game, for example:
 The user click starts and the level starts
 When the user hits the f key a fire ball is catuplulated at a target.
 (DONE)